momikey/rhea/doc/syntax-notes.md

 	t[0] == 1;						# = true
 ```

 Tuples are immutable; assignment to an element is an error.
-Operations are provided to combine tuples, but these return a new instance. {TBD: Document operations.}
+Operations are provided to combine tuples, but these return a new instance. {TBD: Document operations, possibly including `head` and `tail`?}

 Enumerations ("enums") are similar to tuples, but they can only contain symbols, and they define a new type.